badsyntax/private-npm-registry/README.md

 ## Authentication

-The current strategy is to provide the auth credentials as part of the registry URL and let couchdb handle the auth.
-Couchdb user credentials are sent in plaint text which is not ideal!
+The current strategy is to provide the admin auth credentials as part of the registry URL and let couchdb handle the auth.
+Couchdb admin credentials are stored in plaint text which is not ideal!

-It would perhaps be better to lock down the `npm login` operation to prevent new users from being created and then manually create users on the registry server to allow read/write.
+It would perhaps be better to lock down the `npm login` operation to prevent new users from being created, and then manually create users on the registry server to allow read/write.

 ### TODO